 - Why are some HTML elements missing / misaligned / different?

-- Why does Facebook show the wrong image / text?
+- Why does Facebook show the wrong image or text?

 - Why shouldn't I upload small images to the Media library?

-Comments and suggestions to improve the plugin are always welcome — please open a ticket if you have any ideas you would like to share with us. ;-)
+Comments and suggestions to improve the plugin are always welcome — please open a ticket if you have any ideas or comments you would like to share with us.

-BuddyPress is not well integrated with the WordPress core functions, so there are specific BuddyPress Integration Notes available to help you overcome some BuddyPress limitations.
+BuddyPress was not originally created as a WordPress plugin, and consequently BuddyPress is not well integrated with WordPress features and functions.
+There are specific BuddyPress Integration Notes available to help you with some known BuddyPress integration issues.

-The WooCommerce Integration Notes are useful to include additional product information in meta tags and Schema markup, like the product brand, color, condition, material, size, etc.
+The WooCommerce Integration Notes are very useful if you would like to include additional product information in your meta tags and Schema markup, like the product brand, color, condition, material, size, etc.

 The WooCommerce plugin is known to offer incomplete Schema markup for Google.
-The WPSSO Core Premium plugin and its WPSSO Schema JSON-LD Markup add-on provide a far better solution by offering complete Facebook / Pinterest Product meta tags and Schema Product markup for Google Rich Results — including additional product images, product variations, product information (brand, color, condition, EAN, dimensions, GTIN-8/12/13/14, ISBN, material, MPN, size, SKU, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, and much, much more.
+The WPSSO Core Premium plugin and its WPSSO Schema JSON-LD Markup add-on provide a much better solution by offering complete product meta tags for Facebook / Pinterest, and complete Schema product markup for Google Rich Results — including additional product images, product variations, product information (brand, color, condition, EAN, dimensions, GTIN-8/12/13/14, ISBN, material, MPN, size, SKU, weight, etc), product reviews, product ratings, sale start / end dates, sale prices, pre-tax prices, VAT prices, and much, much more.

 Developers and WebSite Designers

-WordPress developers and website designers may want to consider a few additional settings...
+WordPress developers and website designers may consider a few additional settings:

-If your theme uses custom fields to manage additional images, video URLs, embed video HTML, product details, etc., you can enter their custom field names under the SSO > Advanced Settings> Editing Pages > Custom Fields (Metadata) tab.
+If your theme uses custom fields (ie. post metadata) to manage additional image URLs, video URLs, embedded video HTML, e-commerce product details, etc., you can enter their custom field names under the SSO > Advanced Settings > Editing and Metadata > Custom Fields tab.

-WPSSO Core creates Schema WebSite, Organization, and Person social JSON-LD markup in the front page for Google's Knowledge Graph.
-If your theme does not include proper Schema markup for your post / page content (aka Microdata markup), you should consider enabling the WPSSO Schema JSON-LD Markup add-on, which can provide complete Schema JSON-LD / SEO markup for your content (Schema Article, Place, Product, etc.).
+WPSSO Core creates Schema WebSite, Organization, and Person social markup for Google's Knowledge Graph in the front page using JSON-LD.
+If your theme does not include Schema markup (using JSON-LD or Microdata formats) for your post / page content, you should consider enabling the WPSSO Schema JSON-LD Markup add-on to provide complete Schema markup for your content (ie. Schema Article, Place, Product, etc.).